yduwcui/ai-gateway/site/blog/2025/2025-07-15-envoy-ai-gateway-reference-architecture.md

 **Why It Matters:** This empowers platform teams.
 They can manage model versions, conduct releases, and apply specific security rules for self-hosted models without needing to make changes to the primary, customer-facing gateway.
 This separation ensures that internal operational changes don't impact external clients.

-_Follow the work to support the Gateway API Inference Extension in Envoy AI Gateway in issue [#423](https://github.com/envoyproxy/ai-gateway/issues/423)_

 ### Design Benefits
 This design cleanly separates external access from internal implementation, giving teams the autonomy they need to move fast without breaking things, and provides: